go-flutter-desktop/hover/README.md

 The hot-reload is manual because you'll need to press 'r' in the terminal to hot-reload the application.

 By default, hover uses the file `lib/main_desktop.dart` as entrypoint.
 You may specify a different endpoint by using the `--target` flag.

+If you want to integrate go-flutter with VSCode, read this [issue](https://github.com/go-flutter-desktop/go-flutter/issues/129).

 ### Build standalone application